- Interim Head Coach

-Tony Robie is in his 10th year at Virginia Tech, serving as the associate head coach of the Hokies’ wrestling program.
+Tony Robie is in his 11th season with the Virginia Tech wrestling program.
 Robie coaches the middle and upper weights, as well as working with team travel, equipment and recruiting.

 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.

 In seven years as a Division I assistant coach prior to coming to Blacksburg, Robie helped coach 23 All-Americans, nine Academic All-Americans and one national champion.
 As the Wolverines’ top assistant coach, Robie recruited three top-10 classes, including the No. 2 ranked class in 2004.
 His one-on-one work with Michigan student-athlete Ryan Bertin culminated with Bertin’s 2003 NCAA championship – the school’s first national champion in 18 years.
 In all, Michigan’s team earned national top-10 status all four years that Robie was a coach there.

 His dedication and influence off the mat resulted in the wrestling team winning the 2003 community service award at the school.